 I remember Bobby getting in a fight on a Friday night after a football game.

 Bobby, as he was prone to do, would come to the rescue of someone smaller that was being picked on.

-Bobby was getting ready to pound this guy in the parking lot of the Pizza Inn.
+Bobby was getting ready to pound this guy in the parking lot of a local pizza place.